teresa-wolfiivp/notes/README.md

 6. Stay organized: Keep track of your projects and code with version control systems like Git to ensure you can easily access and manage your work.
 7. Document your process: Write comments and documentation for your codes to make it easier for others to understand and contribute to future projects.
 8. Don't be afraid to ask questions: If you' re stuck on a problem or don' t understand a concept, reach out to the community for help.
 There' a lot of knowledgeable developers out there who are happy to lend a hand.

+# 2024-02-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or features.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.